-- With regard to Dr. Douglas, our Board considered his extensive industry-specific expertise, including his previously held role as President of Merck's vaccine division, as well as his extensive experience as a physician and academician. - With regard to Mr. Lyons, our Board considered his extensive managerial experience, including his role as a Chief Executive Officer and other executive level positions at public and private companies in the biotechnology sector. - With regard to Mr. Morrow, our Board considered his global experience in commercial activities and oncology, as well as his experience managing policy and strategies with various government agencies. - · With regard to Dr. Merton, our Board considered his global experience in finance and investments, financial planning and risk management. - With regard to Mr. Samant, our Board considered his extensive expertise in biopharmaceutical development and product commercialization, as well as his strong technical and entrepreneurial experience in diverse fields.
+- With regard to Dr. Douglas, our Board considered his extensive industry-specific expertise, including his previously held role as President of Merck's vaccine division, as well as his extensive experience as a physician and academician. - With regard to Mr. Beleson, our Board considered his extensive experience in the finance and investment industry, including his previously held role as Senior Vice President with the Capital Group Companies, as well as his extensive experience as an equity investment analyst and institutional investor focused on the biotechnology and pharmaceutical industries. - With regard to Mr. Lyons, our Board considered his extensive managerial experience, including his role as a Chief Executive Officer and other executive level positions at public and private companies in the biotechnology sector. - With regard to Mr. Morrow, our Board considered his global experience in commercial activities and oncology, as well as his experience managing policy and strategies with various government agencies. - · With regard to Dr. Merton, our Board considered his global experience in finance and investments, financial planning and risk management. - With regard to Mr. Samant, our Board considered his extensive expertise in biopharmaceutical development and product commercialization, as well as his strong technical and entrepreneurial experience in diverse fields. - With regard to Mr. Shenk, our Board considered his extensive expertise in the life sciences, including his expertise in virology and human cytomegalovirus.